 Set realistic goals and take it one step at a time

 Expecting everyone to jump on board with Salesforce is unrealistic.
 Successful implementation takes planning and time.
 A business should consider phasing in, rather than simply giving access and letting the users run with it.
 Each department and individual using Salesforce should receive the same training and information to ensure a successful implementation.

 Using Salesforce to its fullest potential can seem overwhelming when all the bells and whistles are presented at once, but when presented in stages it provides for a more fruitful experience, so you can eventually sit back and watch your company prosper.

 There is a well-known doctrine, “If it’s not in Salesforce, it doesn’t exist”.

-Every member of the team must be on board with Salesforce, especially senior management.
-You must lead by example and share the benefits of using Salesforce with your employees.
+Every member of the team must be on board with Salesforce, especially senior management who must lead by example and share the benefits of using Salesforce with their employees.
 When people are seeing the positive results for themselves in their role, and within the business process and success, they are more likely to continue.
 In order to fully adopt the Salesforce culture, each company member needs to know the strategy is working.

 Clean up your data

 It’s the key to successful implementation.
 Make sure that duplicate contacts don’t exist, and that the customer’s information is consistent throughout.

 Accurate and consistent data needs to be available to really reap the benefits of a properly executed Salesforce strategy.
 In order to provide the utmost customer service and execute effective marketing strategies, it is crucial that everyone has easy access to accurate information.

 Salesforce implementation is not always easy, but if planned properly, can sail your company right into the path of success.
 The difference between a successful and an ineffective Salesforce implementation is the time and commitment our business puts forth to make sure it is easily adopted by everyone on board.